3.8.13 UA - qualification & payability

 Explanation: UA under SSAct provisions cannot be paid to a DVA service pensioner or DVA income support supplement recipient.

-Act reference: SSAct section 1061T Qualification for utilities allowance, section 1061TA When utilities allowance is payable, section 20A Pension supplement rate definitions
+Act reference: SSAct section 1061T Qualification for UA, section 1061TA When UA is payable, section 20A Pension supplement rate definitions

 UA test day

 UA test days are 20 March, 20 June, 20 September and 20 December each year.
 Qualification and payability provisions are applied to recipients on each UA test day and if met, UA will be paid on the recipient's payment delivery day on or after the UA test day.